pillarjs/send/README.md

 ##### lastModified

-Enable or disable `Last-Modified` header, defaults to true.
+Enable or disable `Last-Modified` header.
 Uses the file system's last modified value.

+Defaults to `true`, unless the `transform` option is set.

 ##### maxAge